-35.1 To be considered eligible for an exemption notice under section 75(3) of "the 1976 Act" a vehicle is required to have:

-i) an engine size of 2000cc or greater, or equivalently powered electric or hybrid. ii) seats of adequate dimension iii) direct access into and out of the side doors of the vehicle without the need to move, remove or fold down any seat.

-iv) an original list price of at least £35,000 in spite of its age on application.

-v) a minimum specification of two zone electronic climate control, all electric windows, central locking and suitable front and rear headrests for each passenger.

-vi) an age of less than 10 years on first application, and will not be permitted to exceed 15 years of age unless they remain in showroom condition both inside and out in addition to complying with all other relevant vehicle conditions.
+- 35.1 To be considered eligible for an exemption notice under section 75(3) of "the 1976 Act" a vehicle is required to have: - i) an engine size of 2000cc or greater, or equivalently powered electric or hybrid. - ii) seats of adequate dimension - iii) direct access into and out of the side doors of the vehicle without the need to move, remove or fold down any seat. - iv) an original list price of at least £35,000 in spite of its age on application. - v) a minimum specification of two zone electronic climate control, all electric windows, central locking and suitable front and rear headrests for each passenger. - vi) an age of less than 10 years and be capable of meeting all standard vehicle requirements on first application, and will not be permitted to exceed 15 years of age unless they remain in showroom condition both inside and out, in addition to complying with all other relevant vehicle requirements and conditions.